 - Realistic rendering using a path-tracer engine

 - Performs rendering using GPU rather than CPU to speed up the process

 - Tools for game and interactive 3D models development

 - Built-in compositor to use the library of nodes for visual effects creation

-- Scripting feature lets you use extensions to activate more functionalities
+- The scripting feature lets you use extensions to activate more functionalities

-- Modeling, texturing, sculpting, and post-production packed in one software
+- Modeling, texturing, sculpting, and post-production packed into one software

 - The software is lightweight and fast despite processor-hungry features

 - The active developer community helps to spread the word and keep Blender up-to-date.

 - Best for indie developers or small studios operating on a tight budget